umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

     After the remade job has finished successfuly, merge all of its output `.root` files and place it _in the correct_ directory of the failing job.

-!!! info "Manage `ganga` job output"
-    You need to keep `ganga` running in a `lxplus` session to get up-to-date info about your jobs and download output of completed (sub)jobs.

 ## Skimming and annexing of GRID ntuples